Twisted doughnut: Italy

+Jamaica

+In Jamaica, twist donuts were introduced to the island in the 1800s, by Chinese indentured labourers who also brought fried dough.
+They are sold in local bakeries, supermarkets, schools and in boxes by street vendors.
+Traditionally, most Jamaican bakeries were operated by Chinese Jamaicans of Hakka or Cantonese ancestry, who developed local pastries and breads.
+They are eaten as a snack or on-the-go lunch, sometimes accompanied with cheese.
+Twist donuts are usually covered with sugar, sweet glaze (vanilla or honey), cinnamon sugar, chocolate and other local toppings like coconut flakes.

 Japan

 Sakubei (索餅/さくべい), derived from the Tang dynasty of China to the Nara period in Japan was transmitted to the Tang confectionery one of noodles that of food, which is also said to have become the father of udon and somen, than rope-like shape also called muginawa (牟義縄).
 It is said that it disappeared in the middle of the Edo period, but it still exists in various places such as Nara, changing into shinko sweets (shinko, shinko dumplings, shinko mochi) (* However, it is now called shinko mochi).
 Most of them are made using Joshinko instead of wheat flour).

 Korea

 Twisted doughnuts are known as kkwabaegi (꽈배기) in Korean.
 The mildly sweet, fluffy, spongy, twisted doughnuts are made with yeasted wheat or glutinous rice flour dough and melted butter.
 They are deep-fried in oil and coated with sugar and cinnamon powder.
 It is often an after-school snack.